-Intense competition between global sportswear giants Nike and adidas continued in 2020, with adidas Israel Ltd regaining overall leadership of the category from its main rival, due to its leadership of children’s footwear with adidas Kids.
-Nevertheless, Nike remained the overall leading brand.
+Intense competition between global sportswear giants Nike and adidas continued in 2021, with Nike Israel Ltd retaining overall leadership of the category from its main rival, due to its leadership in footwear and sports footwear with its brand Nike.
+Nevertheless, Nike Israel and adidas Israel Ltd remained the only two players in footwear to hold double-digit value share, which is mainly due to the popularity of sports footwear and sports-inspired footwear as a fashion statement.

-Footwear is predicted to return to greater levels of normalisation in terms of demand from 2021 onwards, as consumers return to spending time outdoors and will need a wide range of footwear options.
-Many Israelis have been investing in sneakers and trainers due to the athleisure trend, in addition to footwear that is suitable for the hot summer season, especially sandals and flip-flops.
+Retail value sales (at constant 2021 prices) of footwear is predicted to return to greater levels of normalisation during the forecast period, as consumers return to spending more time outdoors and at offices, thus needing a wide range of footwear options.
+Many Israelis invest in sneakers and trainers due to the athleisure trend and footwear that is suitable for the hot summer season, especially sandals and flip-flops.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).